RetroPie/RetroPie-Docs/docs/Runcommand.md

 Since 4.0.2 the runcommand can execute a user script before the game launching (`runcommand-onstart.sh`) and after exiting the emulator (`runcommand-onend.sh`).
 Both scripts must be placed at `/opt/retropie/configs/all/`.

-Some useful data is passed as arguments to these scripts:
+Useful data are passed as arguments to these scripts:

 - `$1` - the system (eg: atari2600, nes, snes, megadrive, fba, etc).
 - `$2` - the emulator (eg: lr-stella, lr-fceumm, lr-picodrive, pifba, etc).